MANAGERS & TREASURERS

 Read and understand association policies.

-Attend Team Operations Meeting on November 25, 2020.
+Attend Team Managers Meeting on October 5, 2022.

 Meet with Head Coach to discuss division of duties and to set expectations for a successful season.